 Consider using national and local news articles, research reports, data summaries, and press releases on prevention activities as tools to facilitate these discussions.
 You can use the following broad questions to gather feedback:

 To find a list of evidence-informed suicide prevention approaches, look at CDC’s Suicide Prevention Resource for Action (Suicide Prevention Resource).
+For specific programs, look at SPRC’s Best Practices Registry.
 As you select your approaches, look at whether each program, policy, or practice is a good fit with your community context and culture.
 See Integration 1, Step 2: Review evidence-informed approaches and Integration 1, Step 3: Consider community fit and feasibility for details on selecting prevention approaches.
 Sometimes it will be clear whether an approach fits your community.
 Other times, an approach may have potential but needs changes to strengthen its use in your community.
 In the latter case, you will want to adapt the approach.

 The adaptations that the approach needs will be unique to each program, policy, or practice.
 Start by exploring whether the authors of an established program or practice allow and/or encourage adaptations.
 If they do not, move on to another prevention approach.

 If the authors allow adaptations, bring together the community partners who will be involved in the approach.
 Discuss with these partners what adaptations are needed and create a plan for incorporating the changes before putting the approach in place.
 For more advice on adapting prevention approaches, see Guidance for Culturally Adapting Gatekeeper Trainings and CDC’s VetoViolence: Select, Adapt, Evaluate.